 - CHR Rhythmic is a top forty station that has a higher concentration of rap, hip-hop and R&B music.

-- CHR Dance leans more towards remixes and other dance songs
+- CHR Dance leans tend to be remixed direction and other dance songs.

 - CHR Rock plays more modern rock and lighter rock music (I’m guessing you’re getting the theme here)